astarub/campus_app/README.md

 ## Supported platforms
-The app aims to support all mobile platforms.
+The project aims to support all mobile platforms.
 For now, implementation is focused on Android and iOS.

-**Supported:** The app is actively developed against these platforms.
+**Supported:** The app is being actively developed for these platforms.
 - Android
 - iOS

 **Unverified:** The app might work on these platforms, but is not tested on them.
 - Web

-**Not supported yet:** Due to the different input these platforms are not supported yet.
+**Not supported yet:** Due to the different input methods these platforms are not supported yet.
 - Windows
 - MacOS
 - Linux